calherries/site/posts/2022-03-08-predicate-set-duality.md

 (def three-legged? #{})
 (def two-legged? #{"human" "bird"})
 ```
-And simply called them as functions:
+You can call the sets as functions:
 ```clojure
 (four-legged? "sheep")
 => true